meta-control/mc_mros_reasoner/README.md

 # mros_reasoner
-test for a reasoner on metacontrol ontologies
+A meta-controller implementation for ROS1